Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 and $p_{final}= \frac{2}{3}v_{max} + p_0$

-Implementing this sequence with a Python script, we can get the results show as below:
+Implementing this sequence with a Python script, we can get the results show as below [10]: